safe-eiffel/ecli/Readme.txt

 Void "confident"

-a) depends on http://www.github.com/pgcrism/gobo.git This fork defines some voidconfident ecf files.
+a) depends on http://www.github.com/pgcrism/gobo.git This fork defines some voidconfident ecf files (only difference with gobo project).

 b) void confidence = code is voidsafe but uses unsafe libraries (gobo)
    xace: